clink-aaron/flex-plugin-poc/README.md

 # Demonstration of flex-plugin not working as standalone

 Utilizing docker-compose to provide a fresh environment.
 If you need docker you can [get it here](https://docs.docker.com/get-docker/).

+The repo was bootstrapped using the current version of twilio-cli.
 The only differences to this repo and an out-of-the-box repo is the addition the 'start' script in the package.json.
 ```